pflanze/xmlhub-indexer/README.md

   it has not been tested on Windows at all.

 For making signed tags (using the `--sign` option), you need a PGP/gpg key.
+If you don't have one, in a terminal, run

+    gpg --generate-key

+then follow the instructions.
+When done, `cd` into your checkout of the `xmlhub-indexer-binaries` repository, then run

+    gpg --export -a "your name or fingerprint" > keys/your-name.asc git add .
+    git commit -m "add key"
+    git push

-If you don't have one, in a terminal, run `gpg --generate-key`, then follow the instructions.
-When done, `cd` into your checkout of the `xmlhub-indexer-binaries` repository, then run `gpg --export -a > keys/your-name.asc`, `git add .`, `git commit -m "add key"`, `git push`, so that others can then run `git --import key/your-name.asc` from their checkout once and then run `git tag -v v123` to verify the authenticity of the v123 version.
+so that others can then run `git --import key/your-name.asc` from their checkout once and then run `git tag -v v123` to verify the authenticity of the v123 version.
 To know whether the key is actually yours, both people can run `gpg --fingerprint "your name"` (or leave